jongelboga/skuda/README.md

 # How it works

+Write your pages as Markdown files, let the parser translate and build your HTML site.

 The site generator works woth two main folders:

-- site: The source.
-It is a hierarcical file tree of folders containing markdown files.
+- site: The source where your Markdown files are located.
+Can be a folder hierarchy.
-- dest: The files, rendered into HTML files ends up here.
+- dest: The destination where the HTML files ends up..

-Each markdown document is divided into sections, which are renderes separately.
-We do this, to be able to have different kinds of content on one page (think Squarespace or many modern wiki/document systems).
-You can for example start the page with an image section, with a large image with text on top, followed by a text section, which is markdown rendered to "normal html".
-Sections are divided by the markdown code "----" (separator).
+Each markdown document is divided into sections.
+Each section is rendered separately and can have a separate template.
+We do this make it possible to have different types of content blocks on one page (just as Squarespace or many other modern CMS'es).

+You can for example start the page with an image section, having a large image with text on top, followed by a text section, which is markdown rendered to "normal html".
+In the Markdown document, you separate sections by inserting the markdown code "----" (separator).

-To be able to give parameters to the parser, you can add parameters to each section by starting the line with a colon on this format:
+To be able to give parameters to the parser, you can add them by starting the line with a colon like this:

 ```
 :key=value